🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Pontoon Boat Weights

 A 16-foot Avalon Eagle pontoon boat weighs just 1,350 pounds.
-A Sun tracker Regency measuring 27 feet in length weighs 3,300 pounds.
+A Sun Tracker Regency measuring 27 feet in length weighs 3,300 pounds.
 That's dry weight with no fuel, oil, water or other fluids.
 And no gear or crew weight, either.

 Cabin Cruiser Weight